 The primary result of this project is a GIS vector dataset (shapefile) that identifies areas of winter liquid water availability within lakes throughout the North Slope coastal plain.
 This data set represents a one-time “snapshot” of winter liquid water availability as determined through the analysis of 36 SAR images that were acquired during April 2009.
 In addition the project final report and technical background documents are provided.

-Work under this project is funded by the National Fish and Wildlife Foundation (NFWF) with support from the University of Alaska-Fairbanks, North Slope Science Iniative (NSSI) and Michigan Technical Research Institute (MTRI).
+Work under this project was funded by the National Fish and Wildlife Foundation (NFWF) with support from the University of Alaska-Fairbanks, North Slope Science Initative (NSSI) and Michigan Technical Research Institute (MTRI).

 Final products for this project that can be downloaded from the North Slope Science Catalog include: